Does Almond Milk Go Bad? How To Tell If It’s Spoiled?

 How Long Can Almond Milk Sit Out?

-But if you accidentally leave almond milk out overnight, discard it, no matter if it seems okay or not.
+It’s up to you how strict you are about this recommendation, but if you accidentally leave almond milk out overnight, discard it no matter what.

 How to Tell if Almond Milk Is Bad?